BetExChange/Client/README.md

 ### 2. Create a New Notification

 #### Requirements
-- Allow backend or system process to add a notification for a user
+- Allow the creation of a notification for a user
-- Validate required fields (`userId`, `message`)

 #### Entities